amitmse/in_Python_/Random_Forest/README.md

 		Note that:
-			- With a large number of predictors, the eligible predictor set will be quite different from node to node.
+			- With a large number of predictors, the eligible predictor set will be quite different from node to node

-			- The greater the inter-tree correlation, the greater the random forest error rate, so one pressure on the model is to have the trees as uncorrelated as possible.
+			- The greater the inter-tree correlation, the greater the random forest error rate, so one pressure on the model is to have the trees as uncorrelated as possible

 			- As m goes down, both inter-tree correlation and the strength of individual trees go down.
 				So some optimal value of m must be discovered